natenka/pyneng-book-en/docs/source/book/09_functions/func_unpacking_and_var_args_example.rst

     In [9]: cat users.txt
     nata,salkfdjsalkdjfsal;dfj

-In this variant of add_user_to_users_file() function, it is not possible to regulate the minimum password length and whether to verify the presence of a username in password.
-In the following variant of add_user_to_users_file() function, these features are added:
+In this version of add_user_to_users_file() function, it is not possible to regulate the minimum password length and whether to verify the presence of a username in password.
+In the following version of add_user_to_users_file() function, these features are added:

 .. code:: python